angular-ui/ui-scroll/README.md

 * **top-visible-element - assignable expression**, optional - a reference to the DOM element currently in the topmost visible position will be injected in the appropriate scope.
 See also `topVisibleElement` adapter property.
 * **top-visible-scope - assignable expression**, optional - a reference to the scope created for the item currently in the topmost visible position will be injected in the appropriate scope.
 See also `topVisibleScope` adapter property.

 The `expression` can be any angular expression (assignable expression where so specified).
-All expressions are evaluated once at the time when the scroller is initalized.
-Changes in the expresion value after scroller intialization will have no impact on the scroller behavior.
+All expressions are evaluated once at the time when the scroller is initialized.
+Changes in the expression value after scroller initialization will have no impact on the scroller behavior.

 The assignable expressions will be used by scroller to inject the requested value into the target scope.
 The scope associated with the viewport (the element marked with the [uiScrollViewport](#uiscrollviewport-directive) directive) will be used as the target scope.
 If the viewport is not defined (window viewport), the $rootScope will be used as the target scope.
 Note that the nearest additional scope-wrapper (like ng-if directive set right on the viewport) makes this mechanism unusable.
 There are two options which help in this case: